getcarina/getcarina.com/_tutorials/002-how-to-install-docker-mac.md

 ---
-title: How to install Docker with Mac OS X
+title: Install Docker with Mac OS X
 slug: docker-101-installation-mac
 description: Instructions on how to install Docker on a Mac Operating System.
 topics: